Neurrone/beets-audible/readme.md

 1. Check the tags on the files being imported.
 The album and artist tags should be set to the book title and author respectively.
 2. Press `E` when Beets prompts you about not being able to find a match.
 This prompts you to enter the artist and album name.
 If the wrong book is being matched because there are other books with similar names by the same author, try using the audiobook's asin as the artist and title as the album.

+The plugin gets chapter data of each book and tries to match them to the imported files if and only if the number of imported files is the same as the number of chapters from Audible.
+This can fail and cause inaccurate track assignments if the lengths of the files don't match Audible's chapter data.
+If this happens, set the config option `match_chapters` to `false` temporarily and try again, and remember to uncomment that line once done.

 ## Folder Structure

 The config above places books according to this folder structure, which can be changed by editing the path config.